yanghl22/nodejs-web-api/README.md

 Install Node.js:

 Run "npm -v" in your terminal to check the version of NPM installed on your machine.
-If not stalled, go to [here](https://nodejs.org/en/download/current/)to install Node.js.
+If not stalled, click  [here](https://nodejs.org/en/download/current/)to install Node.js.

 Install MongoDB:

-Run "mongo --version" in your terminal to check the version of and MongoDB.If not stalled, go to [here](https://docs.mongodb.com/manual/installation/)to install MongoDB.
+Run "mongo --version" in your terminal to check the version of and MongoDB.
+If not stalled, click  [here](https://docs.mongodb.com/manual/installation/)to install MongoDB.

 ### Steps to setup nodejs-user-api project:

 * Create a folder name nodejs-user-api.

 * Navigate to nodejs-user-api and run "npm init".
-This command will create a package.json file which contains necessary information to npm and dependencies management. package.json will looks like below enventually.
+This command will create a package.json file which contains necessary information to npm and dependencies.
+Package.json will looks like below enventually.

 ![alt package.json](https://github.com/yanghl22/nodejs-web-api/blob/master/static/images/package.png "package.json")